 Goodwill represents the excess of the purchase price for an acquired business over the allocated value of the related net assets.
 The Company tests goodwill for impairment on an annual basis, regardless of whether adverse events or changes in circumstances have occurred.
 The annual test begins with goodwill and all intangible assets being allocated to applicable reporting units.
 The Company then performs a qualitative assessment to determine whether it is "more likely than not" that the fair value of the reporting units is less than its carrying amount.
-If it is concluded that it is "more likely than not" that the fair value of a reporting unit is less than its carrying amount, it is necessary to perform the two-step goodwill impairment test.
-The two-step goodwill impairment test begins with an estimation of fair value of the reporting unit using an income approach, which looks to the present value of expected future cash flows.
+If it is concluded that it is "more likely than not" that the fair value of the reporting unit is necessary to perform the two-step goodwill impairment test.
+The two-step goodwill impairment test begins with a comparison of the estimated fair value of the reporting unit and the carrying value of the reporting unit.
 The first step, commonly referred to as a "step-one impairment test," is a screen for potential impairment while the second step measures the amount of any impairment if there is an indication from the first step that one exists.
-The Company's measurement of the fair value for goodwill is based on an estimate of discounted future cash flows of the reporting unit.
-The Company performed its most recent annual goodwill impairment test as of October 1, 2014, which resulted in no impairments.
+The Company's measurement of the fair value for goodwill is based on an estimate of discounted expected future cash flows of the reporting unit.
+The Company performed its most recent annual goodwill impairment test as of October 1, 2015, which resulted in no impairments.